DiFaReli++: Diffusion Face Relighting with Consistent Cast Shadows: Approach

-The general idea of our method is to encode the input image into a feature vector that disentangles the light information from other information about the input image.
-Then, the relit image is produced by modifying the light encoding in the feature vector and decoding the resulting vector with a conditional DDIM (see Figure \ref{pipeline_overview}).
-This process is similar to how DiffAE performs attribute manipulation; however, our task requires well-disentangled and interpretable light encoding that facilities lighting manipulation by the user.
+The general idea of DiFaReli is to encode the input image into a feature vector that disentangles the light information from other information about the input image.
+Then, the relit image is produced by modifying the light encoding in the feature vector and decoding the resulting vector with a conditional DDIM (Figure \ref{pipeline_overview}).
+This process is similar to how DiffAE performs attribute manipulation; however, our task requires well-disentangled and interpretable light encoding that facilitates lighting manipulation by the user.

 To solve this, we use off-the-shelf estimators to encode an input image into light, shape, and camera encodings, as well as a face embedding, a shadow scalar, and a background image (Section \ref{sec:encoding}).
 Then, these encodings are used to condition our DDIM decoder (Section \ref{sec:decoder-modulator}) with a novel conditioning technique (Section \ref{sec:conditioning}).
 For training, we use a standard diffusion objective to reconstruct training images (Section \ref{sec:training}).
 To relight, we reverse the generative process of the DDIM conditioned on the input's encodings to obtain $\xT$, modify the light encoding, and decode $\xT$ using the modified encodings (Section \ref{sec:relighting}).